Sultech/simple-taskbar/README.md

 Dock and Ubuntu Dock can change that startup behaviour when they are active.

 Windows XP Theme applies its own dimensions and layout.
-Controls that conflict with the XP appearance are disabled while it is active, and standard Taskbar defaults are applied when it is turned off.
+Controls that conflict with the XP appearance are disabled while it is active, and the previously active panel mode and its settings are restored when it is turned off.
 Default GNOME Panel mode keeps panel position, height, themes, item order and multi-monitor settings available, while taskbar application and Start button controls remain disabled until Taskbar mode is restored.